NGC 2273: Nucleus

 Based on the emission lines that are present in its spectrum, the nucleus of NGC 2273 has been characterised as active and it has been categorised as a type II Seyfert galaxy.
 Also, a water kilomaser has been detected in the nuclear region of the galaxy.
 It could be created either by the active nucleus or by a prominent site of star formation.

 Observations by BeppoSAX, XMM Newton, and Chandra X-Ray Observatory suggested that the nucleus of NGC 2273 is obscured by a Compton thick column, with high column density, estimated to be 1.1×10^24 cm^{−2} as measured by ASCA, or 1.5×10^24 cm^{−2} as measured by Suzaku.
 The harder X-Rays manage to get through and are dominated by reflection from cold material, as the Fe-K line indicates.
 The spectrography of the nuclear regions is weakly polarised, more prominent in H-alpha.
 The broad X-ray spectrum of NGC 2273 has been found to be composed of a thermal or scattered soft component, a reflected component, and an absorbed power law component.
 The 2–10 keV X-ray flux of the galaxy is estimated to be 1.7×10^42 ergs^{−1}.

 The nucleus also emits radiowaves.
 The radio source has been found to be linear and is composed of two unequal radio features separated by about 170 parsecs.
 These two radio features have been identified as radio jets.
 A linear jet-like feature extending for 2 arcseconds east of the nucleus was observed in [O III] λ5007 images.
 It is aligned with the radio jets and is possibly of nuclear origin.

 The most accepted theory for the energy source of active galactic nuclei is the presence of an accretion disk around a supermassive black hole.
 The mass of the black hole in the centre of NGC 2273 is estimated to be between 7.5±0.4×10^6 based on kinematics of the water maser circumnuclear disk.
 The disk appears warped.

 Nearby galaxies

-NGC 2273 is the brightest galaxy in a galaxy group known as the NGC 2273 group.
+NGC 2273 is the brightest galaxy in a galaxy group known as the NGC 2273 group (or known as LGG 137).
 Other members of the group include the galaxies NGC 2237B and UGC 3504.
 NGC 2237B lies 40 arcminutes to the south.